I earned my MA in Music Therapy from Roehampton

 training with the Integrative Guided Imagery and Music Training Programme in

-London, where she also gained a Diploma in Music & Imagery Therapy.
+London, where I also gained a Diploma in Music & Imagery Therapy.
+I now enjoy being part of the teaching team as Assistant Course Director

 and Supervisor, supporting others as they train to become therapists,

-alongside running her own private practice.
+alongside running my own private practice.

-She has also trained with Dr Dag Körlin, creator of
+I have also trained with Dr Dag Körlin, creator of

 Breathing Practitioner.
 This approach combines breathwork and music-listening to help calm the body and support healing, and can be particularly